Thangiee/Freasy-Monad/README.md

 It also integrate nicely with Intellij through a plugin to provide proper highlighting & code completion.

+If you aren't afraid of bleeding edge, consider using the [meta branch](https://github.com/Thangiee/Freasy-Monad/tree/meta) which uses the new [scala.meta](http://scalameta.org/) macros.
+No IntelliJ plugin installation is require with this branch.

 ## Getting started

 Freasy Monad is currently available for Scala 2.11 and 2.12, and [Scala.js](http://www.scala-js.org/).